pearupung/bachelor-thesis/README.md

 This is the repo for my bachelor thesis.
 All contents are in Estonian since the thesis is in Estonian.
 Ping @pearupung if anything needs translating.

-Live demo is located here: http://46.101.162.222.
-There is no domain name as of yet - need to hassle with Zone to make it right.
+Live demo is located here: http://thesis.pearupung.ee.

 # Website